 Executive Functioning Classes - Executive functioning classes focus on the essential skills needed for students to be successful in the classroom and in daily life.
 Skills and strategies taught in these classes include planning, time management, goal-setting, organization, study skills, and note-taking.
 These classes are provided to Middle and Upper School students with accommodations.

 Program of Accommodations - For students who have diagnosed learning differences, a Program of Accommodations can be developed after a thorough review of the student’s psychoeducational evaluation.
 Accommodations are outlined in an individualized document, the Student Learning Profile, and are implemented by the classroom teacher and designated MFP personnel.

-Upper School Learning Lab - Learning Lab services are provided to all Upper School students who receive accommodations.
+Learning Lab - Learning Lab services are provided to all Middle and Upper School students who receive accommodations.
 The Learning Lab provides a quiet environment in which testing accommodations are implemented.
 Students also have the option of attending their regularly scheduled study hall in the Learning Lab.
 Other resources provided in the Learning Lab include Google Read & Write software, Google Classroom support, and homework help.